leetheguy/atomic-grid/readme.md

 ## Automatic

 Atomic Grid will automatically fill in cells from left to right.
+Atomic Grid grids are rows and will stack automatically.
-Rows are implied and not needed.
+In other words, rows are implied and not needed.
 When the end of the row is reached a new one will be started.

     <div class="g-12">